Asynchronous Gibbs Sampling: Discussion

 \section{Discussion}

-Approximate Asynchronous Gibbs sampling appears to offer a way forward for Bayesian inference at scale in a large class of models (as noted previously, the exact algorithm will not scale as well as the approximate algorithm, because the number of Metropolis-Hastings evaluations that need to be performed will increase with the number of workers).
-In particular, models with a structure similar to the one found in the hierarchical mixed-effects regression example of Section \ref{sec:ex3} -- in which each data point has its own latent variable -- appear especially promising, because the dependence in the posterior between almost all dimensions, for instance two vectors $\v{\beta}_i, \v{\beta}_j$ for $i \neq j$, is weak.
-Models with strong posterior dependence will likely remain difficult, because we expect poor mixing in that context.
-One way around this would be to tailor blocking of the Gibbs sampler to the specific problem at hand.
-For example, the performance of the Gaussian Process regression in Section \ref{sec:ex2} could be further improved by considering an overlapping block scheme, such as the \emph{Additive Schwartz} method \cite{saad03}.
+Asynchronous Gibbs sampling can allow Bayesian learning to be effectively implemented in parallel and distributed environments, and has been a popular choice in the topic modeling community \cite{newman09,ihler12}.
+It can work well for models with a structure similar to the one found in the hierarchical mixed-effects regression example of Section \ref{sec:ex3} -- in which each data point maps to a parameter -- because the dependence in the posterior between almost all dimensions, for instance two vectors $\v\beta_i, \v\beta_j$ for $i \neq j$, is weak.
+Models with strong posterior dependence will likely remain difficult for any Gibbs-based algorithm, because even in the sequential case, we expect poor mixing in that context.
+One way around this would be to tailor blocking of the Gibbs sampler to the problem at hand.
+For example, performance in the Gaussian process model in Section \ref{sec:ex2} could be improved by considering an overlapping block scheme, such as the \emph{additive Schwartz} method \cite{saad03}.

-Other models, such as those involving high-dimensional (for example, of order 10,000 or more) Inverse Wishart priors, remain intractable because they unavoidably require the construction of matrices that are too big to invert quickly, or perhaps even too big to fit into a single computer's memory.
-Similarly, models that depend strongly on each individual data point will not perform well in this context, as some amount of data-level redundancy is needed to make the scheme robust against temporary worker failures.
-Potential solutions to these problems may not arise wholly from within the realm of statistical computing, but may also rely on new insights into the Bayesian modeling of large data sets.

-Finally, models involving excessive \textit{reduce} operations over large portions of the data also remain intractable, because these computations massively slow down the speed at which individual steps of Asynchronous Gibbs proceed.
-This difficulty can be mitigated through caching, but this may result in unacceptably slow mixing.
+The theory of asynchronous Gibbs sampling can be further expanded.
+While we focused on convergence, it would be useful to quantify the degree to which asynchronous delays affect the performance of the algorithm.
+This is especially true for approximate asynchronous Gibbs -- we have found, surprisingly, that reducing communication latency can in some cases make performance worse.
+The right amount of latency involves a balance: too much delay slows down mixing, but too little delay increases the bias introduced by ignoring the Metropolis-Hastings step.